Dream of having the confidence to travel solo?

 Greetings, Internet Stranger and welcome to one day in Mexico City!
 The historical center of Mexico City is an obvious place to start your exploration of the Distrito Federal.
 But who wants to be obvious?
 Be sure to spend at least one day in Mexico City exploring one of the other neighborhoods and visiting attractions like the Anthropology Museum.

 Why not start with the upscale Polanco quarter, which is home to many of the most famous restaurants in Latin America?
-We will start the one day in Mexico City with a 7 course food tour, continue with a trip to the most popular museum in Mexico, the Anthropology Museum, stroll through a park so big it is actually called a forest, and then finish with some gourmet…grasshoppers!
+We will begin the one day in Mexico City with a 7 course food tour, continue with a trip to the most popular museum in Mexico, the Anthropology Museum, stroll through a park so big it is actually called a forest, and then finish with some gourmet…grasshoppers!

 All you need is a sense of adventure!
 Well, that and money.
 They won’t serve you food if you don’t have money.
+But you supply the money, and I’ll supply the good times and travel tips!
+That’s a 24 hours promise!

 One Day in Mexico City